 This suggests that the academy is also at fault, the ecosystem that makes some authors more worthy of funding than others, and prevents doctoral students from researching non-Woolf women authors, because the publication treadmill, and funding opportunities, funnel them away from most other women subjects of the period.
 It’s a generational issue as well.
 If your PhD supervisor is a Woolfian, you will be expected to be Woolfian too, even though you might prefer (if you were given the chance to investigate) to be Richardsonian, Buttsian, or even Macaulayan.
 And thus you are shunted away from the chance to try a road less travelled, that might suit you better, that might extend the scholarly field outwards, rather than perpetually inwards.

 If interested, you can look at the data and read the article here.

-I’m a Visiting Fellow in the Department of English Literature at the University of Reading, and taught and published my research for over ten years.
+I’m a Visiting Research Fellow, formerly at the University of Reading, now at the University of Bedfordshire, and taught and published my research for over ten years.
 Having returned to publishing by setting up Handheld Press, the sense of relief that I feel, now that I no longer have to pretend to be interested in fashionable academic subjects or texts, for the furtherance of my career, is absolutely wonderful.
 I continue to research publishing history, and teach when asked.